hyprstack/learn-about-sessions/README.md

 >Cookies provide a quick and convenient means of client/server interaction.
 One of the advantages of cookies lies in the fact that they store the user information locally while identifying users simply based
 >on cookie matching.
 The server's storage and retrieval load is greatly reduced.
 As a matter of fact, the possibility of applications is endless—any time personal data need to be saved they can be saved as a cookie (Kington, 1997).

+#### Setting a cookie

+1 - Transfer of Web pages follows the HyperText Transfer Protocol (HTTP).
+Regardless of cookies, browsers request a page from web servers by sending them a usually short text called 'HTTP request'.

+2 - The server replies by sending the requested page preceded by a similar packet of text, called 'HTTP response'.
+This packet may contain lines requesting the browser to store cookies.

+3 - The server sends lines of Set-Cookie only if the server wishes the browser to store cookies. `Set-Cookie` is a directive for the browser to store the cookie and send it back in future requests to the server
+(subject to expiration time or other cookie attributes), if the browser supports cookies and cookies are enabled.

+This is a request for another page from the same server, and differs from the first one above because it contains the string that the server has previously sent to the browser.
+This way, the server knows that this request is related to the previous one.
+The server answers by sending the requested page, possibly adding other cookies as well.

+The value of a cookie can be modified by the server by sending a new `Set-Cookie: name=newvalue` line in response of a page request.
+The browser then replaces the old value with the new one.

+#### Cookie drawback

+Besides privacy concerns, cookies also have some technical drawbacks.
+In particular, they do not always accurately identify users, they can be used for security attacks, and they are often at odds with the Representational State Transfer
+(REST) software architectural style.

+##### Inaccurate identification

+If more than one browser is used on a computer, each usually has a separate storage area for cookies.

+##### Inconsistent state on client and server

+The use of cookies may generate an inconsistency between the state of the client and the state as stored in the cookie.
+If the user acquires a cookie and then clicks the "Back" button of the browser, the state on the browser is generally not the same as before that acquisition.

+##### Inconsistent support by devices

+The problem with using mobile cookies is that most devices do not implement cookies; for example, Nokia only supports cookies on 60% of its devices, while Motorola only supports cookies on 45% of its phones.
+In addition, some gateways and networks (Verizon, Alltel, and MetroPCS) strip cookies, while other networks simulate cookies on behalf of their mobile devices.
+There are also dramatic variations in the wireless markets around the world; for example, in the United Kingdom 94% of the devices support wireless cookies, while in the United States only 47% support them.

 ---